gatling/gatling/src/sphinx/session/feeder.rst

 For example, a very classic pitfall is trailing spaces in header names: they don't get trimmed.

-Besides escaping features described in the RFC, one can use a ``\`` character and escape characters that would match the separator or the double quotes.

 .. includecode:: code/Feeders.scala#sep-values-feeders

 Those built-ins returns ``RecordSeqFeederBuilder`` instances, meaning that the whole file is loaded in memory and parsed, so the resulting feeders doesn't read on disk during the simulation run.